PostHog/posthog.com/contents/blog/equity_explainer.md

 The reality of this is much more complicated, as there can be a number of [tax implications](https://secfi.com/learn/exercise-stock-options-tax-implications) depending on the type of option you were granted, when you decide to exercise them relative to when you sell them, and your overall income; but you really should talk to an accountant before making any serious decisions so you don’t end up with an unexpectedly massive tax bill.

 Making matters more complicated, the majority of standard terms in stock option plans limit your freedom in when and how you can exercise your options.

+In the UK, stock options are offered under the tax-advantged [EMI scheme](https://theaccountancycloud.com/blogs/a-simple-guide-to-enterprise-management-incentive-emi#:~:text=The%20Enterprise%20Management%20Incentive%20(EMI,equity%20participation%20in%20the%20business.), which has a different (and usually much lower) strike price than the FMV.

 ## How PostHog does things differently